voberle/adventofcode/2022/day22/README.md

 First I did refactorings to make the Map struct agnostic to the wrapping model.

 With the input folding being different for test and real, and rather tricky to generalize, I implemented hard-coded solutions for test and real input.
+I used a paper cube to figure out the wrapping.

+Maybe some day I will do a generic solution.